Welcome to year 1 with Ms Czuprynska and Mrs Kotwani

 |How you can help at home

-Talk about our topic.
-Any additional research will make them better writers!
+Talk about our topics.
+Any additional research will make them knowledgeable, confident and better writers!

-Reading for at least 5 – 10 minutes each day makes a huge difference.
+Reading for at least 5 – 10 minutes each day makes a huge difference!
 Reading material can take the form of packets, magazines, signs and of course fiction, non-fiction and poetry books.
 READ pictures too!

 Remember to keep reading to your child, as it should be an enjoyable experience – get cosy with a nice blanket!
-Click here for Year 1 Recommended Reading for texts to share.

 Talk about new and interesting vocabulary that they come across and make sure they understand the meaning.